MANJURUL13673/Developement_with_C-plus-plus/README.md

 *Note: The preprocessors are the directives, which give instructions to the compiler to preprocess the information before actual compilation starts.*

 **using namespace std**
+When we run a program to print something, “using namespace std” says if you find something that is not declared in the current scope go and check std. using namespace std; are used.
+It is because computer needs to know the code for the cout, cin functionalities and it needs to know which namespace they are defined.

 **main**
+The main function serves as the starting point for program execution.

 **cout**
+Show the output to the console.
+It is define in the iostream header.

 **return 0**
+Main function has no return, that's the reason it return value 0.

+## Drive in Basic C++ Programming